Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

-The authors of~\cite{Javanainen1999} used the nearly degenerate two-mode model to compute an approximate analytical expression for the relative squeezing $S$.
+Ref.~\cite{Javanainen1999} used the nearly degenerate two-mode model to compute an approximate analytical expression for the relative squeezing $S$.
 In the notation of the present work, this is given by

 where $a^{\ast} = \delta/2^{10/3}\pi \kappa_{0}$ is a function of the geometry of the double well.
-As $a$ ranges between zero and infinity, Eq.~(\ref{eq:JandIresult}) predicts that $S_{nd2}$ will vary monotonically between 0 and 1 (apart from a discontinuity of $\mathcal{O}(N^{-3})$ at $a = a^{\ast} N$ that is an artifact of the approximations that went into the derivation of $S_{nd2}$~\cite{Javanainen1999}).
+As $a$ ranges between zero and infinity, Eq.~\eqref{eq:JandIresult} predicts that $S_{nd2}$ will vary monotonically between 0 and 1 (apart from a discontinuity of $\mathcal{O}(N^{-3})$ at $a = a^{\ast} N$ that is an result of the approximations employed in the derivation of $S_{nd2}$~\cite{Javanainen1999}).